An Introduction to Geometric Topology: Groups

 \begin{cor} The group $\On(m,n)$ is unimodular if $(m,n)$ is distinct from $(4,0), (2,2), (0,4)$. \end{cor} \begin{proof} The identity component $\On(m,n)^\circ$ is simple and hence unimodular.
 The modular function $\lambda\colon \On(m,n) \to \matR$ is trivial on the finite-index subgroup $\On(m,n)^\circ$ and is hence trivial. \end{proof}

-\begin{oss} When $(m,n) = (4,0), (2,2), (0,4)$ the group $\On(m,n)$ is \emph{semisimple}, which means that it is roughly a product of simple groups, and is in fact unimodular also in this case.
+\begin{oss} When $(m,n) = (4,0), (2,2), (0,4)$ the group $\On(m,n)$ is \emph{semisimple}, which means that it looks roughly like a product of simple groups, and is in fact unimodular also in this case.
 We will not need to introduce this concept rigorously here.

 The solvable Lie group ${\rm Aff}(\matR)$ is not unimodular. \end{oss}